SharpSparrow/Random-Code/README.md

-# Test1
+# Repository
-This is a test repository
+This is a repository for random pieces of code I create when i'm bored
+| I am still a beginner :)